PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``tcpListenQueueSize=SOMAXCONN``: int - Set the size of the listen queue.
 Default is ``SOMAXCONN``.
   * ``maxInFlight=0``: int - Maximum number of in-flight queries.
 The default is 0, which disables out-of-order processing.
   * ``maxConcurrentTCPConnections=0``: int - Maximum number of concurrent incoming TCP connections.
 The default is 0 which means unlimited.
+  * ``allowProxyProtocol=true``: str - Whether to allow a proxy protocol v2 header in front of incoming queries.
+Both this option and :func:`setProxyProtocolACL` needs to agree for a payload to be accepted.
+Default is ``true``, meaning that queries are allowed if they come from an address present in the :func:`setProxyProtocolACL` ACL.

   .. code-block:: lua